Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 A bottle, trailing oily black smoke and licks of flame, arced through the air and smashed on the concrete a pounce in front of the Straightshield line.
 The armored Brothers ignored it, even as blue-edged flames slathered the road.

-“Y’ever seen a riot before, Ginn?”
+"Y’ever seen a riot before, Ginn?"
 Vark asked, conversationally.

-“Yeah.”
+"Yeah."

-“Were ‘ya on the receivin’ end?”
+"Were ‘ya on the receivin’ end?"

-“No.” Some honest instinct compelled Ginn to clarify after a second: “I slipped away before it turned nasty.”
+"No." Some honest instinct compelled Ginn to clarify after a second: "I slipped away before it turned nasty."

-“Prob’ly smart.
-It ain’t fun gettin’ smacked around by batons.”
+"Prob’ly smart.
+It ain’t fun gettin’ smacked around by batons."

 Of *course* Vark knew what that felt like.
 Ginn duck-shrugged.
-“It was the gas,” he recalled.
-“Like getting smacked in the nose by a bag full of drain chemicals.
-I don’t think I could have taken a real dose of that.”
+"It was the gas," he recalled.
+"Like getting smacked in the nose by a bag full of drain chemicals.
+I don’t think I could have taken a real dose of that."

-“Yeah.
-Too bad the E-Skurel-Ir are kinda immune.”
+"Yeah.
+Too bad the E-Skurel-Ir are kinda immune."
 Vark sniffed behind his mask.
-“We might need ‘ta use CS gas on ‘em.
+"We might need ‘ta use CS gas on ‘em.
 It’s a Human thing.
-Burns the skin horribly, an’ it’ll make even *them* hurt in their nose.”
+Burns the skin horribly, an’ it’ll make even *them* hurt in their nose."

-“That sounds… awful…?”
+"That sounds… awful…?"

-“Naw.
+"Naw.
 That all clears up the second ‘ya get outta the gas.
 But *trust* me, CS gas for a Gaoian’s nose feels like if Daar jumped on ‘yer balls.
-An’ lit ‘em on fire.”
+An’ lit ‘em on fire."

 Gin suppressed a shiver at *that* mental image, and silently wished for some kind of work to come along to distract him.
 He was pretty familiar with violence himself, it held no fascination for him.
 He’d be quite glad to be back indoors, taking care of Vark’s business.

-“Grandfather...may I ask why we’re here?”
+"Grandfather...may I ask why we’re here?"

-“Stoneback and Straightshield, we’ve got ancient relations, right?”
+"Stoneback and Straightshield, we’ve got ancient relations, right?"

-“Yes?”
+"Yes?"

-“Well, part o’ that is we back each other up.
-I’m here ‘ta see jus’ how bad the rioting’s gonna get.”
+"Well, part o’ that is we back each other up.
+I’m here ‘ta see jus’ how bad the rioting’s gonna get."

 Ginn watched the Straightshields heft their shields and angle them upwards to deflect a rain of thrown rocks, before advancing.
 They smashed their batons against their shields to the cadence of their steady, relentless forward march, a heavy hammering sound that bounced up and down the street and off the buildings.

 The rioters’ answer was more thrown firebombs and acid bottles.

-“...Are the Stonebacks going to get involved?”
+"...Are the Stonebacks going to get involved?"

-“Prob’ly not.
-‘Cuz we don’t play nice, when we gotta wade in.”
+"Prob’ly not.
+‘Cuz we don’t play nice, when we gotta wade in."
 Vark sniffed again.
-“One’a the goals of riot control is ‘ta protect the dumbshits from their own stupid.
+"One’a the goals of riot control is ‘ta protect the dumbshits from their own stupid.
 We… ain’t so good at that.
-We’re the breaker of Clans.”
+We’re the breaker of Clans."

 Ginn flinched as the Straightshield line met the front row of angry E-Skurel-Ir.
 It didn’t look much like the *Straightshields* played nice, either.